AiviaCommunity/3D-RCAN/README.md

 ![Example](figures/example.png)

-3D-RCAN a 3D version of deep residual channel attention network (RCAN) [[1]](#1).
+3D-RCAN is a 3D version of deep residual channel attention network (RCAN) [[1]](#1).
 This model is useful for restoring and enhancing volumetric time-lapse (4D) fluorescence microscopy data.

 ## System Requirements